 In-Meeting Technical Assist.
-One Shortcut
+Notetaker.
+One Shortcut.

 • On-device speech processing — Audio never leaves your Mac